openalea-incubator/adel/doc/user/manual.rst

 * :attr:`REGRESSION_OF_DIMENSIONS <alinea.adel.plantgen.params.REGRESSION_OF_DIMENSIONS>`:
   the regression of the dimensions for the last 3 phytomers of each organ.

-These parameters can be set by the user through the module :mod:`params <alinea.adel.plantgen.params>`.
+These parameters can be set by the user through the input argument *inner_parameters* of the function :func:`gen_adel_input_data <alinea.adel.plantgen.plantgen.gen_adel_input_data>`, or set directly in the module :mod:`params <alinea.adel.plantgen.params>`.
 They permit a finer parameterization of the construction.

 See :mod:`documentation of params <alinea.adel.plantgen.params>` for more information.